NackJyman/note/school-notes/computability_complexity/3turing_machine/undecidability.md

 Proof.
 The following algorithm recognizes $HALT_{TM}$.

-Algorithm U: On input hM,wi, where M is a TM and w is a string:
+Algorithm U: On input $\langle M,w \rangle$, where M is a TM and w is a string:
 1. Simulate M on w.
 2. If M halts, accept.